 With Portable, you can sync 7shifts data into your Redshift warehouse in minutes.
-Access all of your Employee Scheduling data from Redshift without having to manage cumbersome ETL scripts.
+Access all of your employee scheduling platform data from Redshift without having to manage cumbersome ETL scripts.

-The Two Paths To Connect 7shifts To Your Data Warehouse
+The Two Paths to Connect 7shifts to Amazon Redshift

 There are two ways to sync data from 7shifts into your data warehouse for analytics.

-Write code from scratch or use an open-source framework to build an integration between 7shifts and your warehouse.
+Write code from scratch or use an open-source framework to build an integration between 7shifts and Redshift.

-7shifts is an employee scheduling platform used for hiring and managing restaurant professionals.
+7shifts is a employee scheduling platform used for hiring and managing restaurant professionals.

 - Time Punches

 You can visit the 7shifts API Documentation to explore the entire catalog of available API resources and the complete schema definition for each.
 As an example, here are some of the details for the locations endpoint in the 7shifts API documentation.

 As you think about the data you will need for analytics, don’t forget that Portable offers no-code integrations to other similar applications like Everhour, Harvest, and Hubstaff that can be useful for comparison purposes.